 \subsubsection{Feature Initialization}

 Volumetric approaches discretize the point cloud into a specific volumetric grid during preprocessing.
 Projection models, on the other hand, typically lay a relatively fine-grained grid on the 2D mapping of the point cloud scene.
 In either case, the representation is transformed into segments.
-In other words, segments can be either volumetric grids like voxels and pillars (cf. Section~\ref{section:Data Representation_volume_based}) or discretized projections of the point cloud like RV and BEV projections (cf. Section \ref{section:Data Representation_projection}).
+In other words, segments can be either be volumetric grids like voxels and pillars (cf. Section~\ref{section:Data Representation_volume_based}) or discretized projections of the point cloud like RV and BEV projections (cf. Section \ref{section:Data Representation_projection}).

-These generated segments enclose a certain set of points that does not yet possess any processable state.
-Therefore, an encoding is applied on the individual segments, aggregating the points enclosed by it.
+These generated segments enclose a certain set of points that does not yet have a processable state.
+Therefore, an encoding is applied on the individual segments that aggregates the points they enclose.

-The intention of the encoding is to fill the formulated segments or grids with discriminative features giving information about the set of points that lie in each individual grid.
+The intention of the encoding is to fill the formulated segments or grids with discriminative features that provide information about the set of points that lie in each individual grid.
 This process is called feature initialization.
-Through the grid these features are now available in a regular and structured format.
-Other than in handcrafted feature extraction methods (cf. Section~\ref{section:Feature Extraction_Handcrafted}), these grids are not yet used for detection but made accessible to CNNs or other extraction mechanisms to further condense the features
+Through the grid, these features are now available in a regular and structured format.
+In contrast to handcrafted feature extraction methods (cf. Section~\ref{section:Feature Extraction_Handcrafted}), these grids are not yet used for detection, but are made accessible to CNNs or other extraction mechanisms to further condense the features.

 For volumetric approaches, current research can be divided into two streams of feature initialization.
-The first and probably more intuitive approach is to encode the voxels manually.
-However, the handcrafted feature encoding introduces a bottleneck that discards spatial information and may prevent these approaches from effectively taking advantage of 3D shape information.
-This led to the latter one, where models apply a lightweight PointNet on each voxel to learn pointwise features and assign them in an aggregated form as voxel features, called \textit{voxel feature encoding} (VFE) \citep{zhou_voxelnet_2018}.
+The first and probably more intuitive approach is to manually encode the voxels.
+However, handcrafted feature encoding introduces a bottleneck that discards spatial information and may prevent these approaches from effectively utilizing 3D shape information.
+This led to the latter approach, where models apply a lightweight PointNet to each voxel to learn point-wise features and assign them in aggregated form as voxel features, which is referred to as \textit{voxel feature encoding} (VFE) \citep{zhou_voxelnet_2018}.